guyshani/binary-gene-expression-classification-from-histology/README.md

 # binary-gene-expression-classification-from-histology

-- create 2 class of gene expression (RNAseq) and label samples accordinly.
+- create 2 classes of gene expression (RNAseq) and label samples accordinly.
 - use k-fold and labels to train and test a CNN on the histological images of the samples.
 - get measurments for the ability of the CNN to diffrentiate between the classes.